dorian-marchal/phonegap-boilerplate-documentation/setup.md

 #### Creating a project

-use the `pb` CLI to create a project :
+Create both the client and server projects via the `pb` CLI ([available on npm](https://www.npmjs.com/package/phonegap-boilerplate)) :

 ```
 pb create